Mercedes A-Class saloon - Engines, drive & performance

 It really comes into its own on the motorway, though, and long-distance drivers will love the smooth, calming ride.
 Its excellent aerodynamics help here, too, because the saloon smooths airflow so well that wind noise is noticeably reduced, boosting refinement to Mercedes C-Class levels.

-You can also tighten up the driving experience by going for the A 250 in AMG Line trim, which still rides well on 18-inch alloy wheels, but offers handling we doubt the Mercedes C-Class could beat.
+You can also tighten up the driving experience by going for any of the models in AMG Line trim, which still rides well on 18-inch alloy wheels (AMG Line Premium Plus models go up to 19 inches), but offers handling we doubt the Mercedes C-Class could beat.
 Even on soaking wet roads it feels stable and secure, even if the steering is still lacking feel.

 Mercedes A-Class saloon diesel engines